Pinecone vs Weaviate vs Chroma

 What happens when embedding dimensions change?

 You'll need to reindex your entire dataset with new embeddings.
-Pinecone and Weaviate support multiple indexes for A/B testing.
-Chroma requires creating a new collection.
+All three platforms now support multiple indexes or collections for A/B testing — Pinecone supports up to 5 indexes on the free tier, Weaviate supports multiple collections, and Chroma supports up to 10 databases on the Starter plan.
 Plan for 2-3x storage during the transition period.

 Which vector database has the best developer experience?

-Chroma wins for simplicity with its Pythonic API and minimal setup.
-Pinecone offers the best documentation and enterprise support.
-Weaviate provides the most flexibility but has a steeper learning curve.
+Chroma wins for simplicity with its Pythonic API, minimal setup, and now-GA cloud platform with 5M+ monthly downloads.
+Pinecone offers the best documentation, enterprise support, and a new Assistant powered by Claude Sonnet 4.5.
+Weaviate provides the most flexibility with AI Agents that automate query and transformation tasks, but has a steeper learning curve.

 Need Help Implementing Vector Search?